cppservergit/apiserver-odbc/README.md

 {"status": "OK", "data":[{"pod":"test","totalRequests":69,"avgTimePerRequest":0.00050976,"connections":2,"activeThreads":1}]}
 ```

-There is another built-in API to serve metrics in a Prometheus-compatible format:
+There is another built-in API to serve metrics in a Grafana Prometheus-compatible format:
 ```
 http://your_VM_address:8080/api/metrics
 ```